-Prior to enrollment, students with any type of disability are encouraged to identify their disability to the Learning Skills Specialist to arrange necessary accommodations.
-Incoming Vermont Tech students with pre-existing mental illness should consider contacting the Learning Skills Specialist to discuss potential residential or academic accommodations.

-Interviews and phone calls to address particular concerns are welcome at any time during the admissions process and while attending Vermont Tech.
-All information regarding a disability is kept in strict confidence and is never entered on a student's academic record.

-Available services include: academic counseling; student support group; classroom accommodations; and assistance in obtaining auxiliary aids.
+Students with disabilities are encouraged to meet with the Learning Specialist to explore their options and determine their eligibility for accommodations.
+Interviews and phone calls to address particular concerns are welcome at any time during the admission process or after enrollment at the college.
+All information regarding a disability is kept in strict confidence and never becomes a part of the student's academic record.
+Accommodations are always determined individually, on a case-by-case basis.
+Available services include: academic counseling, student support group, classroom accommodations, training in the use of assistive technology, and assistance in obtaining auxiliary aids.